1. What are the Disability benefits?

 Duke Disability benefits are 60% of your base salary and are reduced by Workers' Compensation, and/or Social Security Disability, or any income from employment while you are receiving benefits.
 Disability benefits are subject to both federal and state taxes.

-If your treating physician indicates you will be out of work more than 120 days, the claim forms must be obtained from HR - Benefits, completed and returned within 180 days of your becoming disabled and/or your last day worked due to disability.
+If your treating physician indicates you will be out of work more than 90 calendar days (Health System) or 120 calendar days (University/Medical Center), the claim forms must be obtained from HR - Benefits, completed and returned within 180 days of your becoming disabled and/or your last day worked due to disability.

 When all completed forms are received in Benefits, your claim will be sent to the disability administrator.
 They will acknowledge receipt of your claim and notify you if additional medical information is needed.
 Approval or denial of a disability claim, which generally takes three to four weeks, will be determined after all the necessary documentation is obtained for claim review.
 Please note that applying for Duke Disability does not guarantee that you will be approved.

-If you have purchased coverage, you should contact Hartford directly at 866-945-4558 to initiate a separate short-term disability claim.
+If you have purchased coverage, you should contact Hartford directly at 866-945-4558 or log on to this website to initiate a separate voluntary short-term disability claim.

 You may inquire about the Kiel Voluntary Vacation/PTO Donation Program which allows employees, who have experienced a catastrophic illness or injury and who have exhausted all accrued time, to receive donations of accrued vacation or PTO Short Term Bank (STB) hours from fellow employees.
 Please refer to the Kiel Program website to review eligibility, procedures and forms.

-How do I pay for my Health Insurance and other benefits during the 120 day waiting period or while awaiting a decision on my claim?
+6. How do I pay for my Health Insurance and other benefits during the claim waiting period or while awaiting a decision on my claim?

 While on Family Medical Leave (FMLA), you will be responsible for paying only the employee portion of your health insurance premium.
-If you continue receiving payroll checks for accrued sick/vacation/PTO time or donated Kiel time during the four-month waiting period, your payroll deductions will continue as usual.
+If you continue receiving payroll checks for accrued sick/vacation/PTO time or donated Kiel time during the 90-calendar day (Health System) or 120-calendar day (University/Medical Center) waiting period, your payroll deductions will continue as usual.

-If you are on an unpaid Family Medical Leave (FMLA) during the four-month waiting period, insurance premiums for health, dental, vision, personal accident, and basic life should be sent to Duke Benefits, 919-668-3918.
+If you are on an unpaid Family Medical Leave (FMLA) during the 90-calendar day (Health System) or 120-calendar day (University/Medical Center) waiting period, insurance premiums for health, dental, vision, personal accident, and basic life should be sent to Benefits Accounting, Box 90484, Durham, NC 27708.
 In addition, direct billing arrangements should be made to continue payments for other optional coverage such as life insurance and personal casualty by contacting the benefit vendor(s) directly.
+Please see Leaves of Absence: Effects on Benefits for more details.

 After the 12 weeks of FMLA or while on an unpaid personal/medical leave, you will be responsible for paying the total premium for health insurance.
 Health, dental, and vision insurance benefits may be continued under the provisions of the Consolidated Omnibus Budgeted Reconciliation Act (COBRA), which requires payment of the full staff premium plus two percent (2%).